 So, are lawn mower blades universal?
 Lawnmower blades are not universal, they are mower specific.
 A mower blade must be an exact fit and torqued to the manufacturer’s specification.

 I’m a mechanic for more than twenty years and in this post, I’ll share how to identify the correct blade for your mower.
 I’ll also cover costly and dangerous mistakes to avoid when choosing and fitting a mower blade.

 If you need video help, check out “Replacing mower blade video” in the mower repair video library.
 It walks you through the whole process, inspecting blade and blade boss, removing the blade, sharpening, balancing, refitting, and torquing the blade bolt to spec.

 Ordering The Correct Mower Blade

 Ordering the correct blade is obviously the first important step.
-Getting this wrong can lead to an ill fitting and dangerous blade.
-Luckily, Identifying your blade is easy, there’s a few ways to go about this.
+Getting this wrong can lead to an ill-fitting and dangerous blade.
+Luckily, Identifying your blade is easy, there are a few ways to go about this.